SmartlyDressedGames/Unturned-Docs/assets/resource-asset.rst

 **No_Debris** *flag*: This resource does not have debris that should appear when it has been destroyed.

+**RandomAngleDeviation_Max** *float*: Maximum angle in degrees away from the up direction.
+Defaults to 5.

+**RandomAngleDeviation_Min** *float*: Minimum angle in degrees away from the up direction.
+For example, can be set to 0 to allow the tree to be perfectly upright, or a higher value to prevent the tree from ever being upright.
+Defaults to 5.

+**RandomUniformScale_Max** *float*: Maximum scale.
+The same randomized value is used for all axes (uniform).
+Defaults to 1.1 for backwards compatibility.

+**RandomUniformScale_Min** *float*: Minimum scale.
+The same randomized value is used for all axes (uniform).
+Defaults to 1.1 for backwards compatibility.

 **Reset** *float*: Delay before respawning, in seconds.

 **Reward_ID** *uint16*: ID of an item :ref:`spawn table <doc_assets_spawn>` to use for rewards.
 Defaults to 0.